ryukirisame/studyRoadmap/15-devops/01-devops-fundamentals.md

 ## Learning Objectives

-- Understand DevOps culture and practices
+- Understand what DevOps is and why it exists
-- Understand software delivery lifecycle
+- Understand the software delivery lifecycle
+- Learn the core principles of modern DevOps
-- Learn collaboration between development and operations
+- Understand how development and operations work together
+- Build a foundation for CI/CD, IaC, and GitOps

 ---

 # What is DevOps?

 Subtopics:
-- Development
+- Definition of DevOps
-- Operations
+- Development vs Operations
-- Collaboration
+- Collaboration Culture
+- Shared Ownership
-- Automation
+- Automation First Mindset

 Resources: